sethtroisi/primegap-list-project.github.io/_posts/news/2019-12-09-how-to-update.md

 git commit -m "New merits from Gapcoin" allgaps.sql # Explicit commit messages are good git push
 ```

+##### Step four, create a Pull Request to have the changes merged into the project repository

+See Appendix B for an illustrated guide on how to do this.

 ##### For project maintainers - updating the website’s conversion facility